idan-rubin/icq.bot.net/README.md

 ## How do I ramp up?
 Usage is similar to the excellent .Net [Telegram.Bot] project.

-## Simple Bot Project
-Check out a simple English/Russian translator bot written in less than an hour!
-[ICQTranslatorBot]

 ## Simple Echo Bot
 ```csharp
 using ICQ.Bot.Args;